 15 Free Supreme Court Worksheets for Kids

-These free Supreme Court worksheets are an invaluable resource for teaching kids in grades K-5 about the highest court in the United States.
+These Supreme Court worksheets are a simple, engaging way to introduce kids to the highest court in the United States.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**

-These Supreme Court worksheets are free to print but are for personal use or classroom use only.
-Scroll to the bottom of the post to get the pdf file.
+These worksheets are free to print for personal or classroom use only.
+Scroll to the end of the page to access the PDF.

 Where is the Supreme Court?